 Dermaplaning is a quick, noninvasive, painless procedure in which surface dead skin cells are manually scraped away.
 There is no recovery time involved with this procedure.
 The skin starts to heal itself, immediately producing newer, healthier skin.

 Dermaplaning increases cellular turnover while smoothing and softening the surface of the skin.
-As an added bonus, it removes the fine vellus hair on the face, which can trap oil and dirt, leading to other skin problems.
+As an added bonus, it reduces the fine vellus hair on the face, which can trap oil and dirt, leading to other skin problems.
 Once the fine hair, dirt, oil and dead skin cells are scraped away, skin products and treatments are more effective because they penetrate more deeply.

 All skin types can benefit from this procedure.
 Results are immediately visible, and the skin is left looking smooth, supple and fresh.
 Optimally, dermaplaning can be done every four weeks, thereby allowing the skin to complete its normal skin rejuvenation cycle in between sessions.